Skip to main content

 With a background in financial journalism across national titles, Ruby loves helping people take control of their money and specialises in pensions, tax, banking and benefits.

-The benefit, which is managed by HMRC, helps with the cost of raising a child and is claimed by more than 7.6 million families in the UK.
+The benefit, which is managed by HMRC, helps with the cost of raising a child and is claimed by more than 6.9million families in the UK.

-Here, Which? answers five questions about how child benefit works, what the August deadline means for you, and the steps to take if you miss it.
+Here Which? answers five key questions on how child benefit works, what the August deadline means for your household, and how to fix things if you miss it.

 Be more money savvy